RampantLions/coder_plugin/.github/README.md

 <!-- CONTRIBUTING -->
 <a id="contributing"></a>
 ## 🤝 Contributing

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for how to get involved.

+Contributions are very welcome.
+To learn more, see the [Contributor Guide].

+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+The majority of Amplication code is open-source.
+We are committed to a transparent development process and highly appreciate any contributions.
+Whether you are helping us fix bugs, proposing new features, improving our documentation or spreading the word - we would love to have you as a part of the Amplication community.
+Please refer to our contribution guidelines and code of conduct.

+* Bug Report: If you see an error message or encounter an issue while using Amplication, please create a bug report.

+* Feature Request: If you have an idea or if there is a capability that is missing and would make development easier and more robust, please submit a feature request.

+* Documentation Request: If you're reading the Amplication docs and feel like you're missing something, please submit a documentation request.

+🤝 Feedback and Contributions

+We've made every effort to implement all the main aspects of the OpenID protocol in the best possible way.
+However, the development journey doesn't end here, and your input is crucial for our continuous improvement.

+> [!IMPORTANT]
+> Whether you have feedback on features, have encountered any bugs, or have suggestions for enhancements, we're eager to hear from you.
+Your insights help us make the Abblix OIDC Server library more robust and user-friendly.

+Please feel free to contribute by [submitting an issue](https://github.com/Abblix/Oidc.Server/issues) or [joining the discussions](https://github.com/orgs/Abblix/discussions).
+Each contribution helps us grow and improve.

+We appreciate your support and look forward to making our product even better with your help!

+Contributions are very welcome.
+To learn more, see the [Contributor Guide].

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.